hanishakoneru/caochong/README.md

 The following illustrates the basic procedure on how to use this tool.
 It provides two ways to set up Hadoop and Spark cluster: **from-ambari** and **from-source**.

 ### From Source
-The only one step is to run from-source/run.sh.
+Set the HADOOP_SRC_HOME in run.sh to the parent path of the un-tarred hadoop SNAPSHOT directory Then the only one step is to run from-source/run.sh.

 ```
 $ ./run.sh --help